Table of Contents

 #4 Health Concerns

 Health issues can cause excessive drooling, though less common.
 Oral problems increase salivation.
 Respiratory issues or systemic diseases also cause it.
 If your dog drools excessively, see a vet.
 This is true even if it's not just around other dogs.
+For more on medical causes, see why dogs drool in general.

 #5 Breed Predisposition